MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 Aggregation functions allow you to group and combine data from multiple rows into a summary value.
 The summary value depends on the chosen function, for example a count, maximum, minimum, or average value.

-In the following examples, we'll use the [summarize](./summarizeoperator.md) operator together with aggregation functions to find insights in our data, and the [render](./renderoperator.md) operator to visualize the results.
+In the following examples, we'll use the [summarize](./summarizeoperator.md) operator together with aggregation functions to find insights in the data, and the [render](./renderoperator.md) operator to visualize the results.

 ### count()